 Remember to take into account the condition and size of your holiday caravan – number of berths is a big factor of course.
 You could obviously expect to charge more for a newer, more modern caravan or lodge sited within a short distance of local amenities and attractions, but older caravans with fewer amenities nearby are obviously priced cheaper.
-The facilities and location of your park will inevitably influence prices charged.
+The facilities and location of your park will inevitably influence the prices charged.

 If you’re hiring out during peak season, i.e. school holidays, Bank Holiday weekends, you should be prepared to increase your prices in line with increased demand.
 Likewise be prepared to drop your price at the start or end of the season.
 It’s always possible to search for school term dates and bank holiday dates online to help your plan your seasonal pricing strategy.

-How do I market my letting?
+How do I market my caravan letting?

-Fortunately you can attract customers to hire your holiday caravan without spending large sums of money.
+Fortunately, you can attract customers to hire your holiday caravan without spending large sums of money.
 Word of mouth is key; tell your friends, tell other people on your park and ask that they spread the word.

 Social media is another great way to bring in business and it’s free!
 Upload details of your letting, tag or tweet local businesses, organisations or groups on Facebook and Twitter and you should begin to see a significant increase in enquiries.

-Advertising in a local paper could also work, so too could uploading a post to any of the popular static caravan or holiday lodge forums.
+Advertising in a local paper could also work, and so too could uploading a post to any of the popular static caravan or holiday lodge forums.

 There are of course websites where you can list your holiday caravan for hire in exchange for a small fee.
 They may even manage bookings for you.

-For more advice…
+For more hiring out advice…

-What’s your experience of hiring out?
+What’s your experience of hiring out your holiday caravan?